Automattic/Custom-Javascript-Editor/readme.txt

 == Changelog ==

 = 1.0 (Oct.
 8, 2012) =
 * Enqueue any bundled Javascript libraries on the frontend for use.
+Register your own with the 'cje_available_scripts' filter.
 Thanks [flentini](https://github.com/flentini) for the original pull request

 = 0.9.1 =
 * Bug fix: Use html_entity_decode() for decoding stored Javascript so it properly renders